OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 7. Phase 3: Do not touch edge of arena.
 8. Phase 3: Permafrost: Do not move.
 9. Phase 3: Icicle Impacts: Move to last AE patch to spawn, and then move out before it explodes.

+### Battle on the Big Bridge

+1. Focus damage on Enkidu.
+2. Pradamante: Move away from other players.
+3. Grovel: Point-blank AE.
+4. Bomb: Run away from this..
+5. Giga Jump: Move away from other players.

 ### The Bowl of Embers (Normal)